shaolinsec/espoofer/README.md

 Example: python espoofer2.py -m s -id case_a1
 ```

+## WARNING

+:warning: Please do not use this with your home IP address as it will get blocked by SPAMHAUS or Spam Filtering Services :warning:

 #### Server mode
 To run espoofer in server mode, you need to have: 1) an IP address (`1.2.3.4`), which outgoing port 25 is not blocked by the ISP, and 2) a domain (`attack.com`).